 - ‘Women-led Water, Sanitation, Hygiene and Resilient Practices Project’ or W-SHARP was implemented in 2018 to test the effectiveness of risk-informed planning driven by local contexts and communities such as those of Marathwada, especially during lean periods, March to June.

 - W-SHARP targeted women’s and vulnerable families’ participation as a core aspect of the project.

 - The project took an innovative approach by positioning women as key change agents who charged forward in mobilizing their communities, local bodies, and government institutions for shared causes.

 - One key outcome of this project was to encourage community participation in local governance and foster partnership with relevant government and civil society institutions.

 - This allowed W-SHARP to provide spaces for peer learning exchanges and dialogue fora.

 - Household-level Engagement: The Arogya Sakhis mobilized women’s groups in their villages to discuss information and practices relevant to good water management practices at the household level.
-Water budgeting was practiced by all targeted households.
+Water budgeting was practised by all targeted households.

 - Water Budgeting involves understanding a household’s overall water requirement based on the number of family members, major areas of consumption and identifying potential measures for reuse of water.

-- Community-level Engagement: Communities were engaged in discussions on climate resilient practices and options for livelihoods.
+- Community-level Engagement: Communities were engaged in discussions on climate-resilient practices and options for livelihoods.